24HOURSMEDIA/go-imhash-cmd/README.md

 # imhash command

-Command line utility in GoLang to generate perceptual hashes from imag files.
+Command line utility in GoLang to generate perceptual hashes from image files.

 ## examples